ct123098/DataMaker/README.md

 | r              | int            | compulsory          | the upper bound                          |
 | fun            | CustomFunction | compulsory          | the function well be used to generate groups of data whose index belong to the interval [l, r] |

+`DataMaker &setMethod(int x, CustomFunction fun)` can also be used to set a single test data.

 #### Generate

 `void DataMaker::generate(void)`

-When you have finished all the setting, you can call this function and wait for the data.
+When you have finished all the setting, you can call this function.

+You will be given a information list with all the parameters.
+After confirming it, you can wait for the test data.